-Guided Access is another nuclear app lock option and prevents you from leaving the app you have already opened.
-This can come very handy when you have to give your phone to another user for a particular app on your phone, but you are worried that they might venture elsewhere without authorisation.
+The most extreme way to lock your apps is to use Guided Access.
+Guided Access is another nuclear app lock option that prevents you from leaving the app you have already opened.
+This can come in very handy when you have to give your phone to another user for a particular app on your phone, but you are worried that they might venture elsewhere without authorisation.

 - To enable Guided Access, head over to Settings and select Accessibility

-- Now select Guided Access and and enable the toggle.
+- Now select Guided Access and enable the toggle.

-The guided access feature is pretty cool.
+The lock apps on iPhone guided access feature are pretty cool.
 It lets you lock your device to use a single particular app.
-To enable the Guided Access feature, just triple press the power button or the touch-ID to enable it in any app.
-The way these feature works is that it locks the device to a single app and comes in handy when you are handing your phone River to your friends or family and are worried that they would peep into other apps and check your text messages or your Instagram.
+To enable the Guided Access feature, just triple-press the power button or the touch ID to enable it in any app.
+This feature works because it locks the device to a single app.
+So it comes in handy when handing your phone over to your friends or family.
+But you are worried that they peep into other apps and check your text messages or your Instagram.

-Method 4: Lock Apps on iPhone Using a Third-Party Apps
+Method 4: Lock Apps on iPhone Using Third-Party Apps

-There are no official third-party apps that allow users to lock any app on iPhone, unlike we have tons of apps for this on Android.
-The best way here is to install some third-party apps such as BioProtect, Locktopus, and AppLocker.
-These apps are only supported on Jailbroken iPhones, and we personally don’t recommend using these apps and the whole process of Jailbreaking the iPhone as it’s only meant for advanced users.
+There are no official third-party lock apps on iPhone that allow users to lock any app on the iPhone, unlike we have tons of apps for this on Android.
+The best way is to install third-party apps such as BioProtect, Locktopus, and AppLocker.
+These apps are only supported on Jailbroken iPhones.
+We are not recommending using these apps and the whole process of Jailbreaking the iPhone as it’s only for advanced users.
 But still, if you want, you can try these out.